MaxM2067/raman-paleothermometer/CONTEXT.md

 - Automatic peak detection and fitting with configurable parameters
 - Statistical analysis with significance testing
 - Interactive data visualization with error bars
+- **Performance Optimizations:**
+  - Caching of Voigt/Voigt5D analysis results in `updatePlot` for the main experimental spectrum display to avoid redundant computations.
+  - Conditional execution of `updateArchaeoPlot` (processing archaeological samples) only when its tab is visible.
+  - Removal of redundant `findTopPeaks` call within `displayPeakInfo`; peak parameters are now sourced directly from pre-calculated results.